willkg/douglas/docs/plugins/pages.rst

 example, an "about this blog" page or a page covering a list of your development projects.

-This plugin allows you to have pages served by Pyblosxom that aren't blog entries.
+This plugin allows you to have pages served by Douglas that aren't blog entries.

 Additionally, this plugin allows you to have a non-blog-entry front page.
-This makes it easier to use Pyblosxom to run your entire website.
+This makes it easier to use Douglas to run your entire website.

 Install
 =======

-This plugin comes with Pyblosxom.
+This plugin comes with Douglas.
 To install, do the following:

-1. add ``Pyblosxom.plugins.pages`` to the ``load_plugins`` list in
+1. add ``Douglas.plugins.pages`` to the ``load_plugins`` list in
    your ``config.py`` file.

 2. configure the plugin using the configuration variables below